Disservin/fast/README.md

 ## Contributing

 Any contributions are welcome, if you add vue.js code try to follow their style guide.
-If you can implement something with [Vuetify](https://vuetifyjs.com/en/) prefer it over
+If you can implement something with [Vuetify](https://vuetifyjs.com/en/) prefer it over implementing it again from scratch ; )
-implementing itself.

 I also use [prettier](https://github.com/prettier/prettier) to format the code.